Website of the network: www.hcns.eu

-The HCNS constitutes a network of all neuroscientific activites at the UKE from the molecular level to clinical research.
-It provides numerous interfaces with institutes of the University of Hamburg.
+The Hamburg Center of NeuroScience (HCNS) constitutes a network of neuroscientific activites in Hamburg from the molecular level to clinical research.
+It provides numerous interfaces between institutes, faculties, and universities in Hamburg.

 The main mission of the HCNS is promoting and facilitating large collaborative research projects.
 Current examples are Collaborative Research Center 936 ( SFB 936 ) in systems neuroscience, Collaborative Research Center TRR 169 ( CML ), the research group 2419 ( FOR 2419 ) the focus program 1665 ( SPP 1665 ), as well as several granted DFG, BMBF, and EU projects like euSNN , TENSION , NETS , WAKE-UP , IMAGEN .
 A second goal of equal importance is optimizing student training and career development of researchers in the neurosciences.